 Since 2013 when the Supreme Court made being gay illegal, there are no openly gay hangouts.
 If there were before, now they were closed down and everything forced underground.

-One of our favourite mobile apps for our travels includes the gay dating apps like Grindr and Hornet, which we use to connect and meet locals, and our experience in Delhi was a classic example of when we needed this.
+One of our favourite mobile apps for our travels includes the gay dating apps like Grindr and Hornet, which we use to connect and meet locals during our travels.
+Our experience in Delhi was a classic example of when we needed this.
 Using Grindr, we were able to tap into the scene and discover the venue of that week’s party: Knight by Castle 9 at Connaught Place.

 So, dolled up and ready to party, we hit the town.